-The poet Alexander Sergeevich Pushkin is not merely a literary icon—he is the soul of Russian culture and the embodiment of its spirit.
+The poet Alexander Sergeevich Pushkin is not merely a literary icon - he is the embodiment of the best aspects of Russian culture, its spirit and its soul.

 Today, as we revive the Pushkin Legacy for a new era, we remain committed to a mission that transcends borders.
 We aim to build international goodwill and support bold thinkers, scholars, and artists whose work reflects the depth and universality of Pushkin’s vision.
 Pushkin once wrote, "I have built a monument not wrought by hands."
 The Pushkin Legacy seeks to preserve that monument—not of stone, but of ideas and ideals.
 A monument built from language, thought, and spirit—a light to guide future generations.